deepratna-awale/CivitAI-Model-Downloader/README.md

 ```python
 model_type: Path(path/to/download/model/to/)
 ```
-Don't forget to add the a `,` if your model isn't the last one.
+Don't forget to add a `,` if your model path isn't the last one.

 # CSV Structure